Crafting with kids is a great way to encourage their creativity and ensure that they are doing something productive with their time.

 We’re always looking for some new way to encourage children to expand their imaginations and dream.

-Crafting is a great way to allow them to explore that side of themselves.
+All of these craft ideas for kids are great ways to allow them to explore that side of themselves.

 You’re a busy family, and when it comes to big cleanups, you may take the Sweet Brown perspective: ain’t nobody got time for that.